kevgo/kappamaki/README.md

 Given the restaurant offers cucumber rolls, philadelphia rolls, and avocado rolls
 ```

-Your implementation of this Cucumber step would look something like this:
+Your implementation of this Cucumber step would look like this:

 ```ruby
 Given /^the restaurant offers (.+)$/ do |menu_list|